LPN Career Opportunities in Pennsylvania & New Jersey

 Get Started with Prism Career Institute

-If any of these rewarding PN career options appeal to you, it’s time to take the first step with Prism Career Institute.
-Our practical nursing program is available in Philadelphia, Cherry Hill, and Egg Harbor Township and has received approvals from the PA and NJ State Boards of Nursing.
+If any of these rewarding practical nursing career options appeal to you, it’s time to take the first step with Prism Career Institute.
+Our practical nursing program is available in Philadelphia, PA, Egg Harbor Township, NJ, and Cherry Hill, NJ and has received approvals from the PA and NJ State Boards of Nursing.
 This ensures students receive the knowledge and skills required to succeed in their LPN careers and the healthcare field.
 To get started, apply online or contact Prism Career Institute for more information today.